 Some people want a second set of eyes, advice and direction, while others want a more active and hands-on approach.
-Everyone’s needs and goals are different and we adapt our approach to fit your goals and budget.
+Everyone’s needs and goals differ, and we adapt our approach to fit your goals and budget.

 The easiest place to start is to reach out and have a conversation.
 There’s no pitching or high-pressure sales.
 Sales and Marketing Coaching is a collaboration, and there needs to be a mutual fit.

 Cost is one of the top reasons people don’t engage a marketing coach.
 Many coaches are too costly for small business owners.

-Our goal is to make coaching services affordable.
-Our coaching starts at $150 per month and adjusts to suit your needs.
+We keep coaching services affordable.
+Our monthly coaching starts at $150 and adjusts to suit your goals and timeline.
 Our low minimum pricing makes coaching accessible when it can have the greatest impact in the early stages of planning and program development.

 It’s important to determine if you need a coach or if a Fractional CMO is more appropriate.
 The main difference is speed and cost.
 You engage a Fractional CMO when you have more to invest, higher risk, want to go faster and require a more hands-on approach.
 Marketing Coaches are ideal for situations with smaller budgets or where guidance, direction and support are the primary goals.

 For a quick primer on the topic, read Coaching + Marketing.
 To understand our approach in detail, read our book Mastering Marketing.
 It breaks down the business development process into a sequence of steps to follow.
 We also offer a series of free ebooks and helpful articles on our blog to help you take control of your business development process.